-PITCH aims to uncover more about protective immunity against COVID-19, which can be caused either by vaccination or natural exposure (i.e. catching the virus out in the world).
+PITCH aims to uncover more about protective immunity against COVID-19, which covers immunity caused either by vaccination or natural exposure (i.e. catching the virus out in the world).
 A major target of their research is T-cell mediated immunity.
-T-cells are an essential component of viral immunity; however, their contribution to the immune response is usually more challenging to quantify than that of antibodies.
-In the past, this has led to an underappreciation of the role that T-cells play in viral immunity.
+T-cells are an essential component of viral immunity, however, their contribution to the immune response is usually more challenging to quantify than that of antibodies.
+In the past, this has led to an underappreciation of the role that T-cells play.

-In the PITCH report, 113 of 237 healthcare staff had previously been infected with COVID-19.
-The remaining 124 were infection naive (i.e. had never been infected).
+In the PITCH report, 113 of 237 healthcare staff had previously been infected with COVID-19, and the remaining 124 were infection naive (i.e. had never been infected).
 The researchers vaccinated both groups with the Pfizer vaccine, taking blood samples from these participants before and after vaccination to assess different aspects of their immune response.
-This assessment included an evaluation of antibody and T-cell levels.
+This assessment included an evaluation of both their antibody and T-cell levels.

 Previous studies have shown that protective immunity against severe COVID-19 lasts for at least five months.
 These studies were carried out on unvaccinated individuals who contracted the virus by natural exposure.
 Compared to immunity by natural exposure, the PITCH study reports equivalent or higher antibody and T-cell responses in infection-naive individuals after receiving one dose of the Pfizer vaccine.

 The researchers have also discovered that vaccination broadens T-cell responses in previously infected people, which could improve their immune activity against new SARS-CoV-2 variants.
-Increased response breadth suggests that the T-cells could target different regions of the spike protein, a significant target for the immune system.
+Increased response breadth suggests that the T-cells could work against different regions of the spike protein, a significant target for the immune system.